MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Substrings/README.md

 ```

-### mid
+### mid()

-This function will convert whole minutes to hours and minutes.
+This function returns a substring, starting a number of characters from the left.

 #### Example code